AnnaWeinstein/blog/content/blog/please-have-better-meetings.md

 tags: ["nonprofit", "advice"]
 ---

-Did you know that meetings don't have to be the worst part of your job?
+Did you know that meetings don't have to be terrible?
 Here are some quick tips.

 ### Begin and end your meeting